raspberrypi/documentation/raspbian/applications/camera.md

 --quality,	-q		Set jpeg quality <0 to 100>
 ```

 Quality 100 is almost completely uncompressed.
-75 is a good all round value
+75 is a good all round value.

 ```
 --raw,	-r		Add raw bayer data to jpeg metadata
 ```

-This option inserts the raw Bayer data from the camera in to the JPEG metadata
+This option inserts the raw Bayer data from the camera in to the JPEG metadata.

 ```
 --output,	-o		Output filename <filename>.
 ```

-Specify the output filename.
+Specifies the output filename.
 If not specified, no file is saved.
 If the filename is '-', then all output is sent to stdout.

 ```
 --latest,	-l		Link latest frame to filename <filename>
 ```

-Make a file system link under this name to the latest frame.
+Makes a file system link under this name to the latest frame.

 ```
 --verbose,	-v		Output verbose information during run